-The django_graphviz django project provides 2 applications: graphviz: the main component, embeddable in any project testapp: a sample application.
+The django_graphviz django project provides 2 applications: graphviz: the main component, embeddable in any project testapp: a sample application Example The models of the testapp application: A typical diagram that may be generated: How to ?
+Commands Moreover, the_graphviz application provides the modelviz command that generates a dot file describing models.
 Django REST framework.
 App engine - django.
 Project Deprecated As of Nov 2010, this helper is no longer the recommended way to run Django projects on Google App Engine.

 Please see the note at the top of for links to the recommended solutions.
+The project continues in maintenance mode only (bugfixes and patch merging only).
 Django on Google App Engine in 13 simple steps : Thomas Brox Røst.
 In this tutorial I will show you how to get a simple datastore-backed Django application up and running on the Google App Engine.

 I will assume that you are somewhat familiar with Django.
 Update 1: You can download the full set of files from here.
-Make sure to fix the sys.path in main.py.
-Update 2: There is now a Turkish translation of this tutorial, courtesy of Türker Sezer.
-Update 3: Now in Russian as well.
 Django App Engine.
 Djangoappengine contains all App Engine backends for Django-nonrel, e.g. the database and email backends.

 In addition we provide a testapp which contains minimal settings for running Django-nonrel on App Engine.
 Use it as a starting point if you want to use App Engine as your database for Django-nonrel.
 We've also published some details in the Django on App Engine blog post.
-Installation.
+Installation Make sure you've installed the App Engine SDK.
+Clone the following (on those pages you can also download a zip file): If you downloaded zip files then now's the time to unzip everything.
 Integrating Django with Nose at DISQUS by David Cramer.
 About a month ago we decided to make the transition off of Django’s test suite over to the Nose runners.